flink-extended/feathub-examples/flink-read-write-redis/README.md

 2. For each item price event, save the event into a Redis cluster.
-If a feature with the same item_id has been saved to Redis before, and the incoming event has a larger timestamp than the existing one, Feathub would update the price and timestamp values of the entry in Redis with that of the incoming event.
+If a feature with the same item_id has been saved to Redis before, and the incoming event has a larger timestamp than the existing one, FeatHub would update the price and timestamp values of the entry in Redis with that of the incoming event.

 3. Read the latest item prices from the Redis cluster and use them to create an